egordunaev/gismeteo-scraper/README.md

 # GisMeteoScraper

-This is a python web scraper for [gismeteo](https://www.gismeteo.com/), it scrapes all html content from webpage and
+This is a python web scraper for [gismeteo](https://www.gismeteo.com/), it scrapes all html content from webpage.

 ### Requirements